eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 <br />

-Ok, we're able to close the dropdown if it's opened.
+Now we're able to close the dropdown if it's opened.
 We still need to show our form.
 Again, we don't have an `id` for our element, but luckily the page has only one `button`, so our XPath is fairly straightforward: `//button`.
-Again, even though our XPath is short, let's add to our `Variables` table.
+Again, even though our XPath is short, it sounds too general, so better add it to the `Variables` table.

 - Add a variable for our `//button` XPath.
 - Create a keyword called `Show Form` which clicks the `//button` element.